 Write down something that’s on your mind.
 Like “Paris Trip.”
 Now begin to write.
 See where it takes you.
 You may find yourself writing about something completely unexpected.

 This month’s assignment is the same as last month’s, but with a twist: Write 250 words a day.
-But this time be conscientious and write each and every day.
+But this time be conscientious and write every day.

 Now for the twist:

-Select someone who’s opinion you trust.
+Select someone whose opinion you trust.
 Be sure it’s someone who you know to be honest and won’t just tell you you’re the greatest writer on earth since Shakespeare.

 Next month, we’ll talk about finding your voice: Should your narrative be a first-person or a third-person accounting?
 Until then: Write on!

-DOWNLOAD The Writer’s Workshop: Write Your First Book
+DOWNLOAD the full series of The Writer’s Workshop: Write Your First Book